 Applicants must respond within fourteen (14) business days of the date of the DOE letter.
-Failure to respond within that timeframe may result in removal from the waitlist, unless the applicant provides documentation of good cause or hardship.
+Failure to respond may result in removal from the wait list unless good cause or hardship is documented.
+When a unit becomes available, the unit will be offered to the next eligible applicant in the processing queue based on the date the complete application is received and the speed of response and qualification